Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/samples/Sample_ExtractLayout.md

-# Analyze with the prebuilt general document model
+# Extract the layout of a document

-This sample demonstrates how to analyze key-value pairs, tables, and selection marks from documents using the prebuilt general document model.
+This sample demonstrates how to extract text, paragraphs, styles, table structures, and selection marks, along with their bounding region coordinates from documents.

 To get started you'll need a Cognitive Services resource or a Document Intelligence resource.
 See [README][README] for prerequisites and instructions.